Economic trends and topics to help you.

 Staying current with global economic news and market updates is a full-time job – and then some.
 To help, we've teamed up with our investment partner to provide their expert research commentary every month, capturing the highlights of what's important to investors as they track events in Canadian, U.S., European, and Asian markets.

-For the month ending October 31, 2019
+For the month ended January 31, 2020.

 - Canadian Economy and Markets